hdShang/arxiv-daily/docs/cs-AI/2025-12-18/papers/251216262v1-learning-to-wait-synchronizing-agents-with-the-physical-world.md

 ---
 layout: default
-title: Learning to Wait: Synchronizing Agents with the Physical World
+title: "Learning to Wait: Synchronizing Agents with the Physical World"
 ---

 # Learning to Wait: Synchronizing Agents with the Physical World